 Move the mouse over the letter in your text, and press down the left button on the mouse.
 While holding down the Left button, drag the mouse to the left or right on your test text.
 Notice how the cursor expands to cover more text.
 Any operations done to the text, will be done to the text that is selected.
-Press the $\langle Del \rangle$ key.
+Press the key.
 The text that was selected was deleted.
-To get this text back, hold down the $\langle Ctrl \rangle$ key and press the $\langle Z \rangle$ key (you could also press the UNDO button in the toolbar).
+To get this text back, hold down the <Ctrl> key and press the <Z> key (you could also press the UNDO button in the toolbar).
 The last operation (delete in this case) is undone.
-The MediaCreator will let you UNDO as many as 1000 operations.
+The MediaCreator will let you UNDO as many as 1000 operations-dependent upon the amount of RAM you posses and the speed of your computer.